kudobuilder/kudo.dev/content/docs/testing/reference.md

 Field         |   Type | Description
 --------------|--------|---------------------------------------------------------------------
-command       | string | The command and argument to run as a string. namespaced    | bool   | If set, the `--namespace` flag will be appended to the command with the namespace to use. ignoreFailure | bool   | If set, failures will be ignored.
+command       | string | The command and argument to run as a string. namespaced    | bool   | If set, the `--namespace` flag will be appended to the command with the namespace to use (the test namespace for a test step or "default" for the test suite). ignoreFailure | bool   | If set, failures will be ignored.